 But in spite of the continued battering, his mother’s words resonate in him and T’Challa begins to proclaim in a loud voice who he is.

 And he pushes the spear out of his shoulder, defeats M’Baku, and wins the ritual combat.
 He becomes king of Wakanda and is declared the new “Black Panther”.

-So I know that this is the MCU, where few heros actually ever die, let alone loose a fight.
+So I know that this is the MCU, where few heroes actually ever die, let alone lose a fight.
 However, this scene is an actual depiction of the power of, “Knowing who you are.”

 One of the many vivid images of the Civil Rights movement was the Memphis Sanitation Strike of 1968.
 African American sanitation workers went on strike demanding safer working conditions and fair wages.

 These men had to carry leaky garbage cans and go home with maggots on their clothes.
 Full-time workers did not receive overtime pay or paid vacations.
 If they were injured on the job, they were simply fired.
 These jobs were intentionally reserved for black men.